Integration overview¶

 Both runners set LG_PROXY=labgrid-fcefyn.
 The difference is in how that hostname resolves:

-labgrid-fcefynis a WireGuard peer - SSH traverses the tunnel. - From the lab host itself: Ansible sets
+labgrid-fcefynresolves via the SSH gateway VM (ProxyJump over WireGuard) to the lab host. - From the lab host itself: Ansible sets

 127.0.1.1 labgrid-fcefynin/etc/hosts- SSH goes to localhost.
 Thelabgrid-bound-connectproxy command still runs, but entirely on the same machine.